kawogi/minetest/doc/compiling/windows.md

 * [WiX Toolset](https://wixtoolset.org/)

 In the Visual Studio 2017 Installer select **Optional Features -> WiX Toolset**.

-Build the binaries as described above, but make sure you unselect `RUN_IN_PLACE`.

 Open the generated project file with Visual Studio.
 Right-click **Package** and choose **Generate**.
 It may take some minutes to generate the installer.